 GSE: S1L1, S3L1, S3L2, S4L1, S5L1, S6E3, S6E6, S7L4, SEV2, SEV4

 This program explores the water cycle through interactive learning activities including Project WET’s “The Incredible Journey,” a hands-on Enviroscape demonstration, hands-on water quality testing, and a guided exploration of the Boardwalk Trail in search of erosion, runoff, clouds, and other parts of the water cycle.
-Discussions will focus on the role of wetlands in the water cycle, how the water cycle impacts us here in Clayton County, and water conservation. ($1.00/person)
+Discussions will focus on the role of wetlands in the water cycle, how the water cycle impacts us here in Clayton County, and water conservation.
+This program can be planned to include math and ELA standards.

 GSE: S4E3, S6E3